drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/2_subcommand_clis/3_part_2_add_an_argument.md

-# Part 2: Main Command Argument
+# Part 2: Add an Arguemnt

 ## Table of Contents